 Restaurants with event space have diversified revenue streams, can differentiate themselves from other restaurants, and easily attract new customers.
 In order to execute a multipurpose venue successfully, you’ll need to think outside the box while following local laws, protect your business with contracts and mandatory catering, kick off with a grand opening event, host signature events guests can look forward to, and leverage technology to keep track of and market to your guests with ease.

 “name”: “How do you promote a grand opening on social media?”,

 “text”: “The best way to promote a grand opening through social media is through images, promotions, paid and organic social postings and hashtags.
 Creating timely and relevant content with high-quality images is a great way to captivate your audience.
 Using three hashtags per post is a best practice to follow while posting about your event.”

 “name”: “How can I get my restaurant more involved in the community?”,

 “text”: “There are three ways to get your restaurant involved in your community.
 The first is checking your city-wide calendar for events where you can set up a booth and share samples of your most popular dishes.
 The second is hosting or sponsoring an event to benefit a local charity.
 Finally, an extremely creative way to get more involved in the community is to designate a special drink or menu item on your menu and give the majority of profits from that item to a charity that you feel suits your restaurant’s brand or mission.”

-SevenRooms is an all-in-one restaurant guest experience platform that can simplify starting and managing an event venue in your restaurant.
+SevenRooms is an all-in-one guest experience platform that can simplify starting and managing an event venue in your restaurant with our easy to use event management system.
 Request a demo today.